sayantani1/azure-disk-benchmarking-fio/README.md

 - fio-read.ini            - To test read throughput
 - fio-read-write.ini      - To test read, write throughput

+Update the directory parameter in the ini files to point to the directory to which the disk you are benchmarking is mounted.

 To execute the code, enter the following:
 -----------------------------------------
 python disk-benchmarking.py <ini-file-name>